BritishGeologicalSurvey/etlhelper/docs/etl_functions.rst

 Other functions are provided to select data. ``fetchone`` and ``fetchall`` are equivalent to the cursor methods specified in the DBAPI v2.0.
-ETLHelper does not include a ``fetchmany`` function - instead use ``iter_chunks`` to loop over a result set in batches of multiple rows.
+ETL Helper does not include a ``fetchmany`` function - instead use ``iter_chunks`` to loop over a result set in batches of multiple rows.

 iter_rows